 Remote Desktop Connection Clear History

-If you wish to delete them, you will either have to use the Windows Registry, a free tool or simply download and use a Microsoft Fix It.
+If you wish to delete them, you will either have to use the Windows Registry, a free tool, and few more tools that work.

 1] Use Registry